 The University consists of Academic Affairs Department, Pre-University Training and Career Center, five Faculties, four College’s Departments, Center for Professional Advancement and Retraining of Specialists, Financial-Economic Department, Central Research Laboratory, Center for International Affairs and Information Technology, Department of Clinical Care and Practical Training, Maintenance Department and autonomous business units: Center for Laboratory Diagnostics, a clinic, Publishing and Printing Center.

 The training of specialists is conducted in the following fields of study: “General Medicine”, “Pediatrics”, “Preventive Medicine”, “Dentistry”, “Pharmacy”, as well as in all programmes of pre-university and postgraduate education.
-The College’s training is conducted in the field of “General Medicine”, “Nursing Care”, “Laboratory Diagnostics” and “Pharmacy”.
+The College’s training is conducted in the field of “General Medicine”, “Nursing”, “Laboratory Diagnostics” and “Pharmacy”.

 The educational process is conducted at 67 departments, where 122 professors and doctors of sciences, 343 PhD holders work.
 Among the lecturers there are five Honored Scientists of the Russian Federation; three Honorary Figures of Russian Higher Education; 13 Honored Doctors of the Russian Federation, one Honored Health Care Worker of the Russian Federation, 37 Excellent Workers of Public Health of the Russian Federation.
 More than 180 employees were awarded Diplomas of the President of the Russian Federation, Government of the Russian Federation, Ministry of Public Health and Social Development of the Russian Federation, and Government of Omsk Region.